 Unlike Phillip Island, near Melbourne, the little penguin population at Manly is small, so it’s not always possible to see them in their natural habitat.

 If you do see a little penguin, please don’t use flash photography as it disorientates them.

-If you see one of the NPWS Volunteer Penguin Wardens, please have a chat to them about what the penguins are up to.
+If you see one of the National Parks and Wildlife Service Volunteer Penguin Wardens, please have a chat to them about what the penguins are up to.